sungatetop/geology-lvlm/readme.md

 ### 3. Tunnel Knowledge
 The knowledge base is derived from the **Tunnel Design-Construction Code**, ensuring that all information is aligned with industry standards and best practices.

+### 4.Notice
+Some of the data is generated using ChatGPT and may contain errors.
+Please do not use it directly in actual production.
 ## Citation
 ```bibtex
 @misc{sungatetop,